jmagar/piper/cline_docs/systemPatterns.md

 ## Enhanced MCP Client Architecture

+**Note on Current State & Planned Refactor:** The Enhanced MCP Client system is currently split between `lib/mcp/client.ts` (containing the older `MCPService`) and `lib/mcp/enhanced-mcp-client.ts`.
+A major refactoring effort is planned (see `CLIENT-REFACTOR.md`) to consolidate all client logic into `enhanced-mcp-client.ts` and remove `client.ts`.
+The patterns described below will largely remain valid but will be centralized within `enhanced-mcp-client.ts` and its direct consumers like `mcpManager.ts` post-refactor.

 ### **Core Pattern: Layered Enhancement Over AI SDK**

 The system follows a **wrapper enhancement pattern** that extends the base AI SDK MCP capabilities: